AMD’s new Radeon RX 5500 GPUs take aim at 1080p gaming

 "With the newest additions to the Radeon family, AMD is bringing its advanced RDNA gaming architecture and industry-leading 7nm process technology to legions of mainstream gamers worldwide in exciting new form factors and systems.
 Powered by RDNA, the Radeon RX 5500 provides up to 1.6X higher gaming performance-per-watt than current Radeon graphics cards based on the Graphics Core Next (GCN) architecture," AMD says.

 As far as performance is concerned, based on AMD's internal benchmarks, the RX 5500 will likely perform a lot like an RX 590.
-AMD compared it with the RX 480 in its benchmarks and showed it leading by around 20 percent.
+AMD compared it with the RX 480 in its benchmarks and showed it leading by around 20 percent in a few games.
 The 480 and 580 are basically the same chip, just with a few minor tweaks and higher clocks on the 580 that boosted performance by 10 percent.
 The 590 used a refined 12nm process but kept the same die size and architecture, adding another 12 percent or so to performance.
+So 20 percent faster than a 480 gets us back to the 590.

 Pricing is the big mystery here.
 AMD has not actually launched the retail RX 5500 and 5500M, and is not even saying precisely when they will arrive for DIY builders.
 Instead, the announcement is focused AMD's partnership with OEMs.